RunMat

 How RunMat validates step

 step validates object class, coefficient type, properness, sample time, and time-vector inputs before simulation.
-Unit and integration tests cover first-order response values, scalar final time, explicit vectors, discrete sample-time behavior, multi-output ordering, and VM dispatch.
+Unit and integration tests cover first-order response values, scalar final time, explicit vectors, discrete sample-time behavior, multi-output ordering, multi-system statement-form plotting syntax, and VM dispatch.

 See Correctness & Trust for the full methodology and coverage table.